Kanazawa Itinerary: 2 Days in the City of Samurais

 You can wander around the Castle Park for free, but it costs ¥310 to enter the castle costs.
 I walked around the park but I didn’t go inside the castle as it opened much later than the garden and once I finished the garden, I was too far from the Castle Park entrance to make the trek back.

 After the gardens, visit Omicho Market.
 This is Kanazawa’s version of Tsukiji Market.
-Here you’ll find over 170 stores selling mostly fresh seafood and other local food products.
+Here, you’ll find over 170 stores mainly selling fresh seafood and other local food products.

 This market is also where locals and tourists come for lunch.
 Try the rice bowls topped with Kanazawa’s local seafood specialties.